apache/apisix/docs/en/latest/FAQ.md

 </html>
 ```

-## How to change the log level?
+## How do I change Apache APISIX's log level?

-The default log level for Apache APISIX is `warn`.
-However You can change the log level to `info` if you want to trace the messages print by `core.log.info`.
+By default the log level of Apache APISIX is set to `warn`.
+You can set this to `info` to trace the messages printed by `core.log.info`.

-Steps:

-1. Modify the parameter `error_log_level: "warn"` to `error_log_level: "info"` in conf/config.yaml.
+For this, you can set the `error_log_level` parameter in your configuration file (conf/config.yaml) as shown below and reload Apache APISIX.

 ```yaml
 nginx_config:
   error_log_level: "info"
 ```

-2. Reload or restart Apache APISIX

-Now you can trace the info level log in logs/error.log.

-## How to reload your own plugin?
+## How do I reload my custom Plugins for Apache APISIX?

-The Apache APISIX plugin supports hot reloading.
+All Plugins in Apache APISIX are hot reloaded.

-See the `Hot reload` section in [plugins](./plugins.md) for how to do that.
+You can learn more about hot reloading of Plugins [here](https://apisix.apache.org/docs/apisix/next/plugins/#hot-reload).

-## How to make Apache APISIX listen on multiple ports when handling HTTP or HTTPS requests?
+## How do I configure Apache APISIX to listen on multiple ports when handling HTTP or HTTPS requests?

-By default, Apache APISIX only listens on port 9080 when handling HTTP requests.
-If you want Apache APISIX to listen on multiple ports, you need to modify the relevant parameters in the configuration file as follows:
+By default, Apache APISIX listens only on port 9080 when handling HTTP requests.

+To configure Apache APISIX to listen on multiple ports, you can:

-1. Modify the parameter of HTTP port listen `node_listen` in `conf/config.yaml`, for example:
+1. Modify the parameter `node_listen` in `conf/config.yaml`:

    ```
     apisix: